MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-19-what-if-c-did-not-have-pointer-types.md

     printf("%d\n", x); // Prints 69
 }
 ```

+The common, short explanation is that whenever you pass something as an argument into a function call, the argument is always passed by value in C. What this means is that in `by_value(x);` the value 68 is passed, whereas in `by_pointer(&x);` a value like 0x12345678 is passed in.
+So `by_pointer(x);` is invalid, since it'd be passing the value 68 into a function that expects a way bigger integer, namely the address of an int.

 I think it helps to know that Ken Thompson and Dennis Ritchie first created the B programming language, and then turned that into C.